 Because the laser or light is absorbed by the pigment in the hair, there must be a contrast between the color of your skin and the color of your hair.
 Thus, the best candidates for laser hair removal are those who have light skin and dark hair.

 If you have dark skin and dark hair or light skin and blonde hair, there usually isn’t enough contrast between the two for laser hair removal to work.
-Gender isn’t a factor; it works just as well for both men and women.
+Gender isn’t a factor; it works just as well for people of all genders.

-Keep in mind that laser hair removal only works on certain types of body hair, such as on the face, legs, arms, underarms, and bikini line.
+Keep in mind that laser hair removal only works on certain types of body hair, such as on the face, legs, arms, underarms, and pubic area.
 It shouldn’t be used on the genitals.

 While laser hair removal may not permanently remove hair, it does dramatically reduce hair growth, so you can stop shaving or waxing for months to years.